-Since all child support case material is now being scanned, it is no longer necessary to mail the hard copy child support case folder to another county when the custodial parent moves.
+Since all child support case material is now being scanned, it is no longer necessary to mail the entire hard copy child support case folder to another county when the custodial parent moves.
 The case must be reassigned to the new county on the APPD.CASE screen in METSS and the CSEO/Supervisor in the new county must be notified of the transfer via email.
-There are certain hard copy documents that, even after being scanned, should still be maintained in the child support case folder, therefore; when transferring a case to another county, mail the case folder to the new county.
+There are certain hard copy documents that, even after being scanned, should still be maintained in the child support case folder, therefore; when transferring a case to another county, only mail the case folder with the mandatory documents to the new county.